f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 System Settings -> Controller Management
 ----------------------------------------

-System controller status, HA state, and software upgrades are managed via the **System Settings > Controller Management** GUI page.
+System controller status, HA state, and software upgrades are managed via the **System Settings > Controller Management** webUI page.
 The **High Availability Status** refers to the Kubernetes control plane status which operates in an Active / Standby manner.
 Only one controller will be active from a control plane perspective.
 This does not reflect the status of the layer2 switch fabric on the controllers which operates in an active/active mode.

 An administrator can failover from one system controller to the other, and also perform software upgrades to the controllers as needed.
 You may perform a bundled upgrade which combines both the OS and F5 service components, or they can be upgraded independently.
 An upgrade which includes the OS, will be more disruptive timewise vs. an upgrade that only updates the F5 services.
 F5 support would recommend which type of upgrade may be needed for a particular fix, or feature.
 Ideally F5 expects to have to update the OS less frequently in the long term than the F5 Services.
 For the initial releases of F5OS updating the full ISO is recommended.